Daveyuwang/Minecraft-DataLiteracy/README.md

 - Data is transmitted by **encoding the data into a URI**.
 - The script generates a **URL** and sends it to the user in-game.
 - The user sends the data by **clicking the URL**, which transmits it to the designated server.

+## **Data to Collect**

+1. **Engagement Metrics**
+   - **Engagement Time**: Compare the player's active engagement time to the total session time.

+2. **Visualization Usage**
+   - Types of visualizations accessed, including their frequency and time spent viewing each.
+   - The order in which visualizations are accessed.

+3. **Performance Metrics**
+   - Time taken to find the treasure.
+   - Total blocks mined and blocks mined at the correct level.

+4. **Player Behavior Post-Visualization / Post-Guidance**
+   - Log decision points and actions after viewing visualizations or receiving guidance.
+   - Track changes in mining direction, level, and proximity to the treasure after visualizations.
+   - For block distribution visualizations, log if the player mines on the correct level.
+   - For line graphs showing distance over time, log correct decisions if the player's actions follow the trend (e.g., continuing in the same direction if distance is decreasing).
+   - For scatter plots of mining distance vs. treasure distance, log correct decisions if the player focuses on areas indicated by the plot.

+   > **Note:**
+   > A **correct decision** is defined as any action that brings the player closer to the treasure.
+This is measured by comparing the player's distance from the treasure block before and after the decision is made.

+5. **Checkpoint Data**
+   - Time elapsed and blocks mined (both total and on the correct level) at checkpoints.
+   - Visualization usage summary, including the number of visualizations accessed and most frequently viewed.
+   - Record “correct decisions” and actions taken since the last checkpoint, including any additional guidance or tips viewed.